Lizard Log Park Entry Access Road

 In order to facilitate these works, some temporary access changes will be implemented in May 2018 including:

 - Closure of the existing park entry at the roundabout intersection of Cowpasture Road and The Horsley Drive.
-No public access will be available at this entry for the duration of the works.
+This will be converted to an exit only for vehicles leaving the park.

 Please refer to map for the details of the temporary access changes.
 Existing parking provision will not be impacted by the construction works.
 We thank you for your patience during the construction and look forward to.

 Temporary access changes from May 2018